fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 From the S entrance, step 1N and then start going W. You'll find a stone that marks the grave of Zaton.
 Remember this place; we'll come back to it later.

 Go to the extreme SW corner of the map and find a locked chest (difficulty 2) with some Druid Magic spells in it.
 You might already have *D:Death Curse* and *D:Scare*, but if you leave them here they'll disappear.
-Take *D:Fire Blast* (zap *all*, not just 1 group!) and *D:Insect Plague.*
+Take *D:Fire Blast* (zap *all*, not just a group!) and *D:Insect Plague.*

-A few spaces N of there is a nasty fight with some Water Spirits or Lagooners.
+A few spaces N of there is a nasty fight with some Lagooners.
 They're tough, but you've got two spellcasters with mass-effect zap spells.
 Burn up your Power; you can always run down to the Underworld to recharge.
 Your reward is some heavy armor: Plate Mail (+10 AC, -5 AV), Gauntlets (+2 AC), a Wand that casts *S:Major Healing* (a group heal spell), a Great Bow (+2 AV, 50'), and some Dragon Stones.

 If you go directly W from that chest, you'll find the Transportation Nexus.
 If someone in your party has *Arcane Lore*, this will let you teleport between here, King's Island, and Quag Island.
-It's extremely useful for getting around, especially combined with the well that takes you down to the Magan Underworld – to avoid fights, go 2W 10N 1W from the Nexus to the Well.
+It's extremely useful for getting around, especially combined with the well that takes you down to the Magan Underworld – to avoid fights, go 1W 10N 2W from the Nexus to the Well.
 On the other hand, if you don't have *Arcane Lore*, stepping on the square with the Nexus will randomly teleport you to one of the other locations.
 Good luck!

 Head E from the Well, and in the NE corner there's a spot where you can harvest some Mushrooms.
 These are a quest item for later, so hang onto them.